castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 nx g nx-serverless-cdk:cdk-app <AppName> --type generic
 ```

-A generic application can be upgraded to a serverless application at any time by adding the relevant executors to the `project.json` file.

 These commands will create an `<AppName>` directory in the root of the Nx workspace.
+Use the `--directory` argument to define another directory for the application.
+Please note that the created directory is relative to the current working directory.

+> [!NOTE]
+> Use `npx nx`, if the `nx` command isn't found or install the `nx` package globally.

 ### Environments

 The generated example code has support for 3 environments

 - Dev
-  - Used to test new features during the development
+  - Test new features and bugfixes during the development
 - Stage
-  - Used for quality assurance
+  - Quality assurance
   - Test upcoming releases
   - Mimics the production environment
 - Prod
-  - The Production environment
+  - The production environment
-  - Make the application available to its consumers
+  - Makes the application available to its consumers

-These environments are just examples, the environment names as well as their count can be changed according to the project needs.
+These **environments** are **just examples**, the environment names as well as their count can be changed according to the project needs.

 ### Application Structure